kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Configure the Dashboard Views

-Depending on your Policy Reports some Result Types like `skipped` or `error` are not supported.
-Also depending on the size of your cluster and the amount of namespaces some parts are to small to be clearly arranged.
-To be flexible the Subchart allows you to hide parts of the Dashboard and change the hight of the different components.
+Depending on your Policy Reports, some result types like `skipped` or `error` are not supported.
+Also, depending on the size of your cluster and the number of namespaces, some parts are too small to be clearly arranged.
+To be flexible, the Subchart allows you to hide parts of the dashboard and change the height of the different components.

 ```yaml
 monitoring: